faiq/push-server-limit/readme.md

 - The middleware is designed to be the easiet possible way to add rate-limiting to your express application.

+- It is designed to be an <a href="http://expressjs.com/api.html#middleware.application"> applicationlevel middleware</a>.
+So do not insert it before routes.

 - It can either be designed to have a limit for all your routes, as demonstrated below

 	```